apxor/apxor-flutter-sdk/README.md

   }
   ```

 - Add `meta-data` tag in `AndroidManifest.xml` file with your unique `APP_ID` as a value.
+You need to replace `YOUR_APP_ID` with your actual App Id which you will get from the dashboard

-  > Note: Please contact your account manager about the APP_ID
+  > Note: Please contact your account manager about the APP_ID or you can find out in the dashboard

   ```xml
   <manifest xmlns:android="http://schemas.android.com/apk/res/android"